deltachat/deltachat-pages/en/help.md

 - Nothing.

-- Delta Chat (and other [Autocrypt](https://autocrypt.org)-compatible email-programs) share the keys required for end-to-end-encryption automatically as the first messages are sent.
+- Delta Chat apps (and other [Autocrypt](https://autocrypt.org)-compatible e-mail apps) share the keys required for end-to-end-encryption automatically as the first messages are sent.
   After this, all subsequent messages are encrypted end-to-end automatically.
-If one of the chat partners uses an app later that cannot use end-to-end-encryption, it is paused for this time and automatically re-activated as soon as possible.
+  If one of the chat partners uses a non-Autocrypt e-mail app later messages are not encrypted until an Autocrypt-compliant app is available again.

 - If you want to _deactivate_ the end-to-end-encryption, use the corresponding setting at "Settings / Advanced settings".

 ## If end-to-end-encryption is not available, is the connection not encrypted at all?

-- No. The normal, email-standard _transport encryption_ is used then.
+- No. With most e-mail servers _transport encryption_ (TLS) is used then.

 ## How can I check the encryption?

 - If a little **padlock** is shown beside a message, this implies that the message is end-to-end-encrypted _and_ is sent from the given sender _and_ your answer will be end-to-end-encrypted as well.

 - If there is **no padlock**, the message is usually transport encrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.